LibraryCarpentry/library-python/_episodes/07-putting-it-all-together.md

 ## 1. Obtain data

 There are many repositories online from which you can obtain data.
-We are providing you with one data file to use with these exercises, but feel free to use any data that is relevant to your research.
-The file *bouldercreek_09_2013.txt* contains stream discharge data, summarized at 15 15 minute intervals (in cubic feet per second) for a streamgage on Boulder Creek at North 75th Street (USGS gage06730200) for 1-30 September 2013.
-If you'd like to use this dataset, please [download it here.](data/bouldercreek_09_2013.txt)
+We are continuing with the articles dataset we have been using so far, but feel free to use any data that is relevant to your research.

 ## 2. Clean up your data and open it using Python and Pandas